dart-lang/site-www/src/tools/pub/publishing.md

 but it has a clear **DISCONTINUED** badge and doesn't appear in pub.dev search results.

-To mark a package as discontinued, sign in to pub.dev using a Google Account that's an uploader or verified publisher admin for the package.
+To mark a package as discontinued, first sign in to pub.dev using a Google Account that's either an uploader or a [verified publisher][] admin for the package.
-Then use the **Admin** tab of the individual package to mark the package as discontinued.
+Then go to the package's **Admin** tab, where you can mark the package as discontinued.
 If you change your mind, you can remove the discontinued mark at any time.

 ## Resources